willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

 title: Reaching out firsthand： Precise prevention of adolescent suicide in South Korea
 date: 2022-12-14 12:00:00
 description: A proposal to lower South Korean adolescent suicide rates by CBCL-brain/PRS interaction-based risk prediction and precise intervention
-tags: suicide machine-learning Korea data-science-in-human-neuroimaging
+tags: suicide machine-learning Korea human-neuroimaging
 categories: psychology psychiatry
 thumbnail: assets/img/20221214_00.png
 ---

-*** This project was for a term paper in the "Data Science in Human Neuroimaging" course in Fall 2022, led by Dr. Jiook Cha (Department of Psychology, Seoul National University).
+*** This project was for a term paper in a human neuroimaging course (Fall 2022), developed under the guidance of a faculty member in the Dept. of Psychology at Seoul National Univ.
 I worked with two other students majoring in Psychology to devise and analyze the prediction model.
+The original work has since been translated and lightly edited to reflect on the ideas I was exploring at the time as a student.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">